zty0510/Final_Project/README.md

 ### HTTP

 HTTP, or the Hyper-text Transfer Protocol, is the underlying protocols used by web server and your web browsers to transfer data.
 Generally, how the HTTP works is that the user agent (your web browser) initializes a connection to the web server and it sends information indicating what resources on the server it wants to access (the URL, like `https://sist.shanghaitech.edu.cn/`) and how it wants to access the resource (e.g., to retrieve or to modify?
 Formally, it is called method.
 Examples includes `GET` and `POST`).
 After receiving the request from the user agent, the server will send back the resources the user want along with a status code indicating the status of the request (is it successful?
-If an error occurred, is it the problem of the server or the client?).
+If an error has occurred, was it the problem of the server or the client?).

 An example of HTTP request / response is given below:

-The client (user agent) send out the following request
+The client (user agent) sends out the following request

 ```
 GET / HTTP/1.1